Barry Goldwater: Policies

-Goldwater became most associated with anti-union work and anti-communism; he was a supporter of the conservative coalition in Congress.
-His work on labor issues led Congress to pass major anti-labor reforms in 1957, and subsequently a campaign by the AFL–CIO to challenge his 1958 reelection bid.
-He voted against the censure of Senator Joseph McCarthy in 1954, who had been making unfounded claims about communists infiltrating the U.S. State Department during the Red Scare, but never actually accused any individual of being a communist or Soviet agent.
-Goldwater emphasized his strong opposition to the worldwide spread of communism in his 1960 book The Conscience of a Conservative.
-The book became an important reference text in conservative political circles.
+Goldwater, a supporter of the conservative coalition in Congress, became most associated with anti-union work and anti-communism.
+His efforts led Congress to pass major anti-labor reforms in 1957, prompting the AFL–CIO to challenge his 1958 reelection bid.

+He voted against the censure of Senator Joseph McCarthy in 1954, who had been making unfounded claims about communists infiltrating the U.S. State Department during the Red Scare, without actually accusing any individual of being a communist or Soviet agent.
+Goldwater said the censure would be "a triumph for the double-talking, co‐existence-with-Russia crowd here at home".

+Goldwater emphasized his strong opposition to the spread of communism in his 1960 book, The Conscience of a Conservative.
+The book, which was written with conservative activist L. Brent Bozell Jr. became an important reference text in conservative political circles.

 In 1964, Goldwater ran a conservative campaign that emphasized states' rights.
 Goldwater's 1964 campaign was a magnet for conservatives since he opposed interference by the federal government in state affairs.
-Goldwater voted in favor of the Civil Rights Act of 1957 and the 24th Amendment to the U.S. Constitution, but did not vote on the Civil Rights Act of 1960 because he was absent from the chamber, with Senate Minority Whip Thomas Kuchel (R–CA) announcing that Goldwater would have voted in favor if present.
+Goldwater voted in favor of the Civil Rights Act of 1957 and the Twenty-fourth Amendment to the U.S. Constitution, but did not vote on the Civil Rights Act of 1960 because he was absent from the chamber, with Senate Minority Whip Thomas Kuchel (R–CA) announcing that Goldwater would have voted in favor if present.

 Though Goldwater had supported the original Senate version of the bill, Goldwater voted against the Civil Rights Act of 1964.
 His public stance was based on his view that Article II and Article VII of the Act interfered with the rights of private persons to do or not to do business with whomever they chose and believed that the private employment provisions of the Act would lead to racial quotas.
 In the segregated city of Phoenix in the 1950s, he had quietly supported civil rights for blacks, but would not let his name be used.